mgsosna/mattsosna.com/_posts/careers/2020-10-28-DS-transition-3.md

 3. Doesn't grind those pipelines to a halt if it gets some unexpected input and breaks

 If you're interested in a deeper dive on these concepts and a step-by-step explanation of the (truncated) code above, check out [this post]({{ site.baseurl }}/Python-5-Writing-production-level-Python).

+## Footnotes
+1. [[Interacting with APIs]](#interacting-with-apis) APIs and SQL go hand-in-hand, actually.
+When you request data from an API, your request is most likely converted to a SQL query that is then executed on a database.